inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 ### Bigger changes

-Some features might be on **strategical nature** or might be an **architectural change**.
+Some features might be on **strategist nature** or might be an **architectural change**.
 For example replacing the sauerbraten vector class by the vector class of the stdlib would be a bigger architectural change.
-Another example would be to integrate XMPP to solve multiple features with XMPP as a strategical technology.
+Another example would be to integrate XMPP to solve multiple features with XMPP as a strategist technology.
 Both **needs discussion** with the other developers first.

 ### Experiments welcome